coperlm/EOS_ppt/slides.md

 A **Polynomial Interactive Oracle Proof (PIOP)** is an interactive protocol between a prover and a verifier.
 It allows the prover to convince the verifier that it knows a valid witness `w` for a given instance `x` and index `i` concerning an indexed relation `R`.

-* **Mechanism**: The prover achieves this by sending the verifier **polynomial oracles**.
-The verifier can then query these oracles at points of its choice and decide whether to accept or reject based on the answers.
 * **Components**: A PIOP is typically specified by a tuple `PIOP = (F, k, s, I, P, V)`.

   * `F` is a finite field.